 A) The tournament fishing day will begin at 7 a.m. and end at 4:30 p.m.
 Friday and Saturday with Sunday reserved as a storm makeup day.
 All boats must be inspected and must receive their identifying marker before they will be allowed to leave in their respective flight.

 B) Contestants who return late will be penalized five (5) percent of their total weight for each minute late and will be disqualified for any large walleye prize.

-D) Boats will be leaving in four flights accompanied by pace boats.
+D) Boats will be leaving in four flights.
 The flights will alternate each day.

-E) All boats must pass the check boat when moving to flight departure area.
+E) All boats must pass the check boat when moving to flight departure and return area.

 9. Boat Identification and Patrolling